 There are times when you or a loved one may have to have surgery.
 We know how scary that can be.
 Anytime a procedure is performed that involves the human body, there are risks.
 Most of the time, a skilled surgeon, anesthesiologist, and a team of nurses ensures that everything goes smoothly.

 Unfortunately, sometimes those medical professionals are careless and make mistakes.
-When that happen during surgery, the results can be devastating.
+When that happens during surgery, the results can be devastating.

 If you need a Philadelphia surgical malpractice attorney, you can count on the Weitz Firm to be by your side, working to ensure you are compensated for your injuries and your pain and suffering.